-Non-Diversification Risk.
-To the extent the Fund becomes non-diversified, the Fund may invest a greater portion of its assets in securities of individual issuers than can a diversified fund.
-As a result, changes in the market value of a single investment could cause greater fluctuations in Share price than would occur in a diversified fund.
+Non-Diversified Fund Risk.
+Because the Fund is non-diversified and can invest a greater portion of its assets in securities of individual issuers than a diversified fund, changes in the market value of a single investment could cause greater fluctuations in Share price than would occur in a diversified fund.
 This may increase the Fund's volatility and cause the performance of a relatively small number of issuers to have a greater impact on the Fund's performance.